-Kenneth Wayne Alexander is an artist who fused traditional , anime and digital art styles to create a new vision.
-NOVI arts was born from this merge, and it has grown into its own landmark name.
-An alumni of Overton high, Kenneth has had a passion to create at a very young age.
-As he progressed in his style, so did his imagination.
-He applied the digital aspect of motion within his signature style.
-Curating and features in shows garnered him attention from around the nation.
-He has created artwork for acts like Rick Ross, J.U.S.T.I.C.E.
-League and even Kanye West's producer: Ken Lewis.
+Kenneth Wayne Alexander is an artist who fuses traditional, anime and digital art styles to create a new vision, dubbed NOVI arts.
+An alumni of Overton high, Kenneth has created artwork for acts like Rick Ross, J.U.S.T.I.C.E.
+League and Kanye West producer: Ken Lewis.
 Recently, he partnered with Samsung through Blackdove Gallery in New York as one of their featured artists to represent the company.
-The Brooks Museum has also shown their support for his work.
-"Surreal Kingdoms", an exhibition by Kenneth himself, was shown in conjunction with the Smithsonian's "The Art of Video Games" in 2015 for 6 months.
-As the keynote speaker for the 2016 Scholastic art competition, he helped inspire a new generation of artists to pursue their dream and make it a reality.
+His exhibition, "Surreal Kingdoms," was shown in conjunction with the Smithsonian's "The Art of Video Games" in 2015 for 6 months.

 Eloisa Amezcua is an Arizona native.
 Her debut collection, From the Inside Quietly, is the inaugural winner of the Shelterbelt Poetry Prize selected by Ada Limón.
 A MacDowell fellow, she is the author of three chapbooks and founder/editor-in-chief of The Shallow Ends: A Journal of Poetry.